awsdocs/amazon-s3-developer-guide/doc_source/cors-troubleshooting.md

 # Troubleshooting CORS Issues<a name="cors-troubleshooting"></a>

-When you are accessing buckets set with the CORS configuration, if you encounter unexpected behavior the following are some troubleshooting actions you can take:
+When you are accessing buckets set with the CORS configuration, if you encounter unexpected behavior, the following are some troubleshooting actions you can take:

 1. Verify that the CORS configuration is set on the bucket\.